dmd-program/dmd-100/lessons/narrative/introduction.md

 > Storytelling has a long history as a mechanism of knowledge transfer and can be considered a rapid immersion in an experience.
 [1]

-In this lesson, you will learn about key elements of story-telling, structural models, and will practice making your own story.
+The goal of this lesson is not to teach you every facet and application of storytelling.
+Mastering this subject, as with most subjects, will take quite a long time.
+Instead, you will learn about common elements of story-telling, structural models, methods for building stories, and you will practice creating and telling a story of your design.

 # Citation